iesahin/xvc/book/src/ref/xvc-file-checkout.md

       --recheck-method <RECHECK_METHOD>
           How to track the file contents in cache: One of copy, symlink, hardlink, reflink.

-          Note: Reflink uses copy if the underlying file system doesn't support it.
+          Note: Reflink support requires "reflink" feature to be enabled and uses copy if the underlying file system doesn't support it.

       --no-parallel
           Don't use parallelism